DKLEINLEUNK/MandelbrotExplorer/README.md

 # Assignment 1

-See notebook `Overview.ipynb` for our submission of assignment 1.
+See notebook `Notebook.ipynb` for our submission of assignment 1.
 This notebook uses the modules in `mandelbrot/`.

 The `mandelbrot` package adheres to the following structure,